UTSA-ICS/sid-server/doc/source/man/keystone-all.rst

 DESCRIPTION
 ===========

-keystone-all starts both the service and administrative APIs in a single process to provide catalog, authorization, and authentication services for OpenStack.
+sidserver-all starts both the service and administrative APIs in a single process to provide catalog, authorization, and authentication services for OpenStack.